11 Popular Traditional Instruments in Vietnam You May Like

 Vietnamese instrument senh tien.
 Photo: dotchuoinon.com

-You can see these instruments in most regions along the country, from Northwest Vietnam to Mekong Delta.
+You can see these instruments in most regions along the country, from Northwest Vietnam to the Mekong Delta.

 About the author